Los Angeles Wedding Photographer

 I am a Los Angeles wedding photographer specializing in candid and fun photographs of brides and grooms.

-If you'd like to view a few of my favorite photos, please don't miss my Los Angeles wedding photography featuring hundreds of my best images captured at local venues in Los Angeles.
+If you'd like to view my best work, please don't miss my gallery of favorite wedding photography featuring hundreds of my best images captured at local venues in Los Angeles.

 Brides & Grooms Say

 I include a client review at the top of this wedding photography overview because the experience of having me photograph your event is as important as the images that I'll create for you and your fiancé.
 Here are some choice words that a past Los Angeles client shared about me and my work:

 "I didn't want my photos to look like every other wedding photo I had ever seen … Rob far exceeded our expectations that day—he was fun, relaxed, and willing to roll with the punches.
 It felt like one of our good friends was our photographer—we were so comfortable with Rob and our family all fell in love with him too.

 By the end of the night, everyone was laughing and joking with him as if he were a part of our family—he fit right in.
 My husband and I were still out, celebrating with our friends on the night of our wedding and Rob was home uploading photos of us from the day to Facebook.

 We were SO excited and couldn't believe we were able to get a sneak peek of the images so quickly.
 Then, while we were on our honeymoon, he delivered the other 857 photos.
 We spent an entire afternoon in Bora Bora flipping through the images, each one of them better than the last." – Erika Lehmann Brown

 I always include a second photographer in your wedding-day coverage.
 Although I can cover weddings by myself and have done so countless times, I can't be in two places at once and thus I've found that a second photographer is always a valuable addition to your coverage plan.